marberi/100days/README.md

 Watched most videos in week 1 of "AI for everyone".
 Quite basic so far, but might be more interesting later.
 It focus more on project success of AI in companiest than the very technical aspects.

+# Day 43 [2019-03-02]
+Continuing trying to improve the galaxy distance determination.
+Previously using a CNN has not worked very well.
+While the underlying galaxy spectrum is a continuoes variable, my input is the measurement in different optical filters.
+To get around this problem, I experimented with first adding one or more linear layer to map back to the spectrum.
+From there I would be using a Resnet like 1D architecture.
+The paper (arXiv: 1810.03064) had published this, so it was simple to get started.
+By now the network fuction and give some results.
+Not equally good as the purely linear model, but I have not experimented too much yet.